adamspd/django-appointment/docs/explanation.md

 Upon completion, an account is created for the user, and an email is sent with appointment and account details, provided the email settings are correctly configured.

+## Scheduling Recurring Appointments

+*(Note: Screenshots for this feature will be added later.)*

+This section describes how clients can schedule appointments that repeat over time, and how these appointments appear to administrators or staff.

+### Enabling Recurring Appointments (Client View):

+When a client is making an appointment, they will have an option to make it a recurring event.
+This is typically done through a checkbox on the appointment form.

+-   **UI Element**: Look for a checkbox labeled something like:
+    `[ ] Make this a recurring appointment?`

+-   **Frequency Selection**: If the checkbox is selected, further options will appear:
+    -   A dropdown menu to select the recurrence frequency:
+        -   Daily
+        -   Weekly
+        -   Monthly
+    -   **For "Weekly" recurrence**: Day pickers (e.g., checkboxes for Monday, Tuesday, Wednesday, etc.) will allow the client to select which days of the week the appointment should repeat.
+    -   An optional date input field labeled "Repeat until" where the client can specify an end date for the recurrence.
+If left blank, the appointment might recur indefinitely or up to a system-defined limit.

+-   **Form Representation Example**:

+    ```
+    Service: Consultation
+    Date: 2023-10-26
+    Time: 10:00 AM
+    Staff: Dr. Smith

+    [x] Make this a recurring appointment?

+    Frequency: [Weekly \v]
+    Repeat on: [x] Mon  [ ] Tue  [x] Wed  [ ] Thu  [ ] Fri  [ ] Sat  [ ] Sun
+    Repeat until: [2023-12-31] (optional)
+    ```

+### Understanding Recurrence Details (Client View):

+After setting up a recurring appointment, the system should provide a clear summary of the recurrence schedule before final confirmation.
+This helps the client verify their settings.

+-   **Confirmation Text Example**: "Your appointment for Consultation with Dr. Smith is scheduled for 10:00 AM, repeating every Monday and Wednesday, starting on 2023-10-26 until 2023-12-31."

+### Viewing Recurring Appointments (Admin/Staff View):

+In the admin or staff interface, recurring appointments should be clearly distinguishable from single, non-repeating appointments.

+-   **Indicators**: This might be through a special icon, a note in the appointment details, or a separate view for recurring series.
+For example, an appointment entry might show "Repeats weekly (M, W) until 2023-12-31".
+-   *(Details on managing recurring series, like editing or deleting the entire series versus a single instance, will be covered in advanced documentation.)*

 ### Managing Appointments

 As an admin, you can now view the newly created appointment in your staff member appointment list: